 4140 Steel Plate

 4140 alloy steel is a low alloy steel that contains chromium, molybdenum, and manganese.
-Because it contains chromium and molybdenum it is sometimes referred to as chromoly steel.
-It has high fatigue strength, excellent strength to weight ratio, abrasion and impact resistant, good ductility, and has excellent torsional strength.
+Because it contains chromium and molybdenum it is sometimes referred to as Chromoly Steel.
+4140 also has high fatigue strength, excellent strength to weight ratio, abrasion and impact resistance, and torsional strength.

 4140 steel plate can be plasma or flame cut to shape, then annealed onsite in our furnace.
-Annealing greatly improve results from grinding and increases it’s machinability.
+As a result, annealing greatly improves results from grinding and increases machinability.
 A thorough annealing is also required before quench and tempered hardening processes.

-Purchased as rolled, pre-Hardened (PH), or in the annealed condition, 4140 steel plate possesses a full range of hardening and wear resistance properties.
-Due to it’s good hardness penetration and uniformity flame hardening, induction hardening, or oil hardening can considerably increase the wear resistance of 4140 steel.
+Purchased as rolled, Pre-Hardened (PH) or in the annealed condition, 4140 steel plate possesses a full range of hardening and wear resistance properties.
+Due to it’s good hardness penetration and uniformity, flame hardening, induction hardening, or oil hardening can increase the wear resistance of 4140 steel.

-4140 PH has the same industry standard chemistry as 4140 plate HR plate but with an industry standard Rockwell C Hardness rating of 28 – 32.
+4140 PH has the same industry standard chemistry as 4140 HR plate but with an industry standard Rockwell C Hardness rating of 28 – 32.

 Common Uses of 4140 Steel Plate